wireapp/wire-docs/src/how-to/install/helm-prod.rst

 If you are using a mail server, you will need to provide your authentication credentials before setting up wire.

 - Add your SMTP username in my-wire-server/values.yaml under ``brig.config.smtp.username``.
 You may need to add an entry for username.
-- Add your SMTP pasword is my-wire-server/secrets.yaml under ``brig.secrets.smtpPassword``.
+- Add your SMTP password is my-wire-server/secrets.yaml under ``brig.secrets.smtpPassword``.

 How to install fake SMTP (email) services